-How To Paint A Front Doormat
+How To Create A DIY Painted Doormat

 Once you have figured out what you want your doormat to say, you need to pick the perfect size mat.
 There are tons of sizes.
 Don’t do what I did and purchase your mat first.
 The design I had chosen would not fit on my mat and now I’m waiting for my new mat to arrive.
 Which will be going on our back porch.

 You then want to find the perfect decor stencil or to make your own purchase a set of stencils.
 Don’t worry if they are paper.
 You can easily laminate any type of stencils and then use an X-Acto knife to cut out the center areas.
 Luckily I found exactly the stencil design I was looking for with Dixie Belle and I was super excited to get started!